airnote/sample.android/README.md

-##AirNote HTML Editor Bridge bridge sample.
+##AirNote Bridge.

-AirNote bridge is a very simple HTML editor application sample.<br>
+AirNote bridge is a sample app that provides WYGIWYG HTML editor.<br>
-It shows how to make editor via interacting with AirNote Editor app.
+It shows how to easily add editing functionality into your android app with interaction with external app, AirNote HTML editor.

-# What is AirNote Editor
+## What is AirNote Editor
 AirNote is a HTML Editor component for Android and iOS.<br>
 AirNote provides WYSIWYG HTML editing functions as much as the PC version of Gmail.<br>
 AirNote provides full HTML 4.1 + CSS 2.1 rendering ability that more powerful than Microsoft Word.<br>
 For more information click [here](http://airnote.github.io)

 ## What this sample for?
 - To add full HTML Editing features into your application with free.
-- To Test AirNote Editor before purchase its commercial version.
+- To test AirNote Editor before purchase its commercial version.

 ## What's still under development?
 AirNote for iOS version is not avaliable yet.